-Upon the completion of this offering, based on the number of shares outstanding as of August 4, 2007, we will have 56,673,125 shares of common stock outstanding, assuming no exercise of outstanding options.
+Upon the completion of this offering, based on the number of shares outstanding as of May 5, 2007, we will have shares of common stock outstanding, assuming no exercise of the underwriters' over allotment option and no exercise of outstanding options.
 Of the outstanding shares, all of the shares sold in this offering will be freely tradable, except that any shares held by our affiliates, as that term is defined in Rule 144 under the Securities Act, may only be sold in compliance with the limitations described below.

-The remaining 48,133,485 shares of common stock will be deemed restricted securities as defined under Rule 144.
+The remaining 77,411,747 shares of common stock will be deemed restricted securities as defined under Rule 144.
 Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144, 144(k) or 701 promulgated under the Securities Act, which rules are summarized below.
 Subject to the lock-up period described below, all of these restricted securities will be available for sale in the public market beginning 180 days after the date of this prospectus under Rule 144, subject in some cases to volume limitations, Rule 144(k) or Rule 701.